 The Young Bond series has supplanted the first few chapters of the 1973 John Pearson oddity James Bond: The Authorized Biography of 007, which tells a different version of his childhood.

 (NOTE: Unlike my Best & Worst series, I will be updating this series as new works are published.
-Although the Young Bond series has officially wrapped, there are plans for a pre-Casino Royale comic book series.
+Although the Young Bond series has officially wrapped, there always seems to be plans afoot for new Bond literary adventures.
 I used the Young Bond series up to the end of its run, then switched to Pearson’s work to cover the intervening years before the Fleming stories.
 As noted, Bond’s childhood has been completely re-written from how it appeared in Authorized Biography.)

 CHRONOLOGY OF THE LIFE OF JAMES BOND

 James Bond is born in Zurich, Switzerland to Andrew Bond of Glencoe, Scotland, and Monique Delacroix Bond of Canton de Vaud, Switzerland.
-(SF; supported by YOLT)
+(SF; supported by YOLT; AB gives his D.O.B. as November 11, 1920.)

 Andrew Bond, a former British naval captain with service in World War I, is a foreign representative of the Vickers armament firm and travels frequently through Bond’s early years.
 (SF; supported by YOLT)